skx/yal/README.md

 ```

-We have a small core of built-in functions, including those you'd expect:
+We have a small core of functions which probably include things you'd expect:

 * List operations `list`, `car`, `cdr`, etc.
 * Mathematical operations which work with a variable number of arguments `+`, `-`, `*`, `/`